 Does the thought of your approaching first day of homeschooling make you feel physically ill?

-When I decided to pull my oldest kid out of public school after kindergarten over three years ago, I was so surprised what a positive response I received from friends and family.
+When I decided to pull my oldest kid out of public school after kindergarten over six years ago, I was so surprised what a positive response I received from friends and family.

 I was constantly told what a brave, devoted, and loving mother I was to choose homeschooling for my children.